VISIT OUR ART STORE ▶

 Why Buckling Is a Problem When Painting

-This step is so important to understand.
-If I try to paint on this buckled paper, I immediately get uneven washes.
+This step is important to understand.
+If painting continues on this buckled paper, uneven washes appear immediately.

-Here’s what happens: Water gathers in the dips (the valleys), creating puddles.
-These puddles hold more pigment, while the raised parts dry faster and stay light.
+Here’s what happens: water gathers in the dips (the valleys), creating puddles.
+These puddles hold more pigment, while the raised parts dry faster and stay lighter.

-As a result, one part looks too dark, the other looks too pale.
-It ruins the smooth blend I want in a watercolor wash.
+As a result, one area looks too dark while another appears too pale.
+This destroys the smooth blend desired in a watercolor wash.

 Buckling causes puddles

-Now, let me walk you through the materials I use.
-Most of these are easy to find in an art store.
+Next, the artist introduces the materials used.
+Most of these supplies are easy to find in an art store.

-• Watercolor paper: I use Arches, 300 gsm, cold press, 100% cotton.
-It handles heavy washes so well!
+• Watercolor paper: Arches, 300 gsm, cold press, 100% cotton.
+It handles heavy washes very well.

-• Wooden board: Mine is size A2, but you can pick A3 or A4 depending on your paper.
+• Wooden board: The artist uses size A2, but A3 or A4 can be chosen depending on the paper.

 Wooden board